 Various hidden moving costs are:

-- Moving supplies: Aside from the cost for the moving methods discussed above, you will need to pay for moving and packing supplies.
-This coversfoam pouches, bubble wrap, packing paper, packing tapes, cardboard boxes, labels, and so on.
+- Moving supplies: Aside from the cost of the moving methods discussed above, you will need to pay for moving and packing supplies.
+This covers foam pouches, bubble wrap, packing paper, packing tapes, cardboard boxes, labels, and so on.